Financial Services for Climate Resilience

 Country Description

-Togo is a country in West Africa located along the Gulf Guinea.
-It has rolling hills in the north, a southern plateau, and a low coastal plain with lagoons and marshes.
-The north tends to be dry whilst the southern areas of the country are wet and humid.
-The World Risk Report (2023) reports that Togo has a very high lack of adaptive capacity, and high vulnerability, susceptibility and lack of coping capacity but low exposure to earthquakes, tsunamis, cyclones, floods, drought, and sea level rise.
+Togo is a country in West Africa located along the Gulf of Guinea.
+Its landscape includes rolling hills in the north, a central plateau in the south, and a low coastal plain characterized by lagoons and marshes.
+The northern regions tend tobe dry, while the southern parts of the country are wetter and more humid.
+According to the World Risk Report (2023), Togo faces a very high lack of adaptive capacity and high levels of vulnerability, susceptibility, and limited coping capacity, although its exposure to hazards such as earthquakes, tsunamis, cyclones, floods, droughts, and sea level rise is considered relatively low.

-Togo’s adaptation efforts, as outlined in its first NDC (2016) to the UNFCC, are focused on agriculture, forestry, water resources, health, and coastal zones.
+Togo’s adaptation efforts focus on agriculture, forestry, water resources, health, and coastal zone management.

 1